-The overtime (OT) budget was derived from several areas, all tracked through our Time and Labor program, including the following: training, field supervision, compliance review safety, inspections, HAZMAT inspections, administrative duties, PIO/Outreach, New Entrant Safety Audit, and New Entrant non-audit.
+The overtime (OT) budget was derived from several areas, all tracked through our Time and Labor program, including the following: training, field supervision, compliance review safety, inspections, HAZMAT inspections, administrative duties, PIO/Outreach, New Entrant Safety Audit, New Entrant non-audit, DataQ's, and SafeSpect Inspection Approvals.
 Only OT amounts for MCSAP related activities will be billed.
-With less personnel on the department, more is being put on each individual inspector and supervisor to fulfill the needs of the division.
-Indiana's proposed overtime budget does not exceed the 15% of MCSAP Award Amount of \$1,677,621.00.
+With less personnel on the department and in CVED, more is being put on each individual inspector and supervisor to fulfill the needs of the division and the department.
+Indiana's proposed overtime budget does not exceed 15% of the MCSAP Awarded Amount (\$1,718,616.00).
+The activities conducted while using these funds are 100% truck dedicated.
+If an inspector responds to a detail that is not truck dedicated the inspector will switch over to State overtime.